AMGitsKriss/Software-Projects-I/Proposal.md

 ##Ethical audit
 > You should detail any issues of privacy, data protection or intellectual property rights that may arise, and how you will manage them.
 You should confirm that you will not be working with minors or vulnerable adults.

 The only user information that will be saved by the application is a username, password and email address.
-Passwords will be hashed for security.Items users post will be set to private unless explicitly shared by the user.
+Passwords and email addresses will be hashed for some basic security, and items users post will be set to private unless explicitly shared by the user.
+Optimistically, a user should be using a password that is different to their email address's password, and not holding any other information about them, we should be safe not implementing further backend security.
+That said, we certainly need to further consider what other security measures we can take and whether it's worth taking them.
+For example, actions like enouraging users to choose a unique password are easy to impliment and should be taken.

 ##Design
 > Design concepts, alternatives considered, chosen design.